 On the 28th March 1956, the 74th Entry passed out.

 For Civvy Visitors: Technical terms used on this page.

-On the off-chance that you are not an ex-RAF Halton Apprentice here are some usefull definitions of words and expressions used on this page.
-Many are unique to Halton Apprentices others in common useage in the RAF.
+On the off-chance that you are not an ex-RAF Halton Apprentice here are some useful definitions of words and expressions used on this page.
+Many are unique to Halton Apprentices others in common usage in the RAF.

 - 06.30 hrs Reveille

 - 06.45 hrs Report in Best Blue for Roll Call on the Square.